Xiii11/p8105_hw5_xp2213/p8105_Homework5.md

 | 0.6455607 | 0.6275625 | 0.6631599 |

 Proportion of Unsolved Homicides in Baltimore, MD

+Extract both the proportion of unsolved homicides and the confidence interval for each of the cities.

 ``` r
 homicide_rate_by_cities = function(city_name) {